 It hasn’t been easy.
 But I can certainly relate to adult children who are trying to pick up the pieces and take care of their surviving parent (my Mom now lives with us…).
 I can share what I’ve learned and even provide a few stories that are bound to make you laugh.

 Want to know a little more?

 I’ve spent the majority of my life in Bradenton, Florida, and I love it here!
 I was born in Fort Worth, Texas, and spent a few years in Asheville, North Carolina – where I met and married my other half, Charles.
 I dragged the poor mountain boy back to my beloved Sunshine State, where he’s acclimated fairly well and we’ve been here since 2001.
-Our household now includes us, my Mom, and fur babies: Pete, an 8-year-old Catahoula Leopard dog and we just added Magnolia Grace, a German Shepherd puppy.
-Our house used to also include my baby girl Chaya, a 13-year-old Great Pyrenees, but unfortunately, she passed over the rainbow bridge in early May of 2018.
+Our household now includes us, my Mom, and fur babies: Pete, a 13-year-old Catahoula Leopard dog and we Magnolia Grace, a 3-year-old German Shepherd.

 I earned my Bachelor’s degree in Psychology at the University of South Florida (Magna Cum Laude).
 Before returning to college, I was a photographer (of course, once a photog always a photog, so I do still take pictures).
 I love the water and enjoy kayaking, snorkeling, and have even tried scuba.
 But I’m of Celtic descent, so I’m pale and caked in sunscreen whenever we go out!